cnbrkaydemir/Gesture-Guide---Sign-Language-Interpreter/README.md

 ## **Usage**
 Once the application is running:
 1. **Start webcam**: The application will automatically begin detecting and predicting sign language characters from the webcam feed.
-2. **Display confidence-based characters**: As you show characters, they will appear on the screen you can also experiment with any confidence level using the user interface.
+2. **Display confidence-based characters**: As you show characters, they will appear on the screen, you can also experiment with any confidence level using the user interface.

 ## **Performance**